heimao-box/pwnpasi/README.md

 ## 🎯 What is PwnPasi?

-PwnPasi is a **cutting-edge automated binary exploitation framework** designed for CTF competitions and security research.
-With its **sqlmap-inspired interface** and **intelligent vulnerability detection**, PwnPasi transforms complex binary exploitation into an automated, streamlined process.
+PwnPasi is a **cutting-edge automated binary exploitation framework** designed for CTF competitions and security research, PwnPasi transforms complex binary exploitation into an automated, streamlined process.

 ### ✨ Key Features